lfdelzam/Degprimer_design/README.md

 set pipeline parameters in config_primer_design.json using the command:
 `nano config_primer_design.json`
-and modify the parameters and save changes by taping `ctrl x` and tape `y`
+and modify the parameters and save changes by taping `ctrl x` and tape `y`:

 	  "work_dir": "/absolute/path/to/primer_design/",